Thanks for taking the time to get to know me! My name is Donna Castellano MS, RDN creator and voice behind The Hanging Spoon.

 Then one evening, I came across a TED talk by world-renowned chef and real food activist Jamie Oliver.

 As the video ended, I knew I found my calling.
 Combining my knowledge of nutrition with my passion and love of cooking, my hope is to inspire and teach people how to improve their health simply by eating fresh, real food.
+I wanted to teach people what I had learned and how they too could bring healthy meals to the table without any fuss or stress.

 Enter: THE HANGING SPOON!